(Published in GralsWelt 67/2011)

 Then our ancestors became bolder.
 They dared to chase away predators from their freshly killed game.
 To do this, they had to work together in small groups, because an individual would easily have become the prey of the predator he wanted to scare away.
 In addition, a pride of lions could hardly be separated from its prey by throwing stones and striking with sticks.
 For this purpose, fire had to be used, which early humans used more than 1.5 million years ago; probably the most important step in the cultural-technical development of man.
 The campfire served as protection from predators at night, allowed food to be roasted, and helped in group formation.

-Eventually, the initially harmless and helpless early humans - by now somewhat larger - became hunters, predators and big game hunters themselves and developed a propensity for violence.
+Finally, the initially harmless and helpless appearing early humans - in the meantime already somewhat larger - changed themselves into hunters, big game hunters and robbers.
+Special meaning had probably the hunt of a - in comparison to humans - far larger and stronger animal.
+Thus probably also the readiness for violence developed.
 The first proven murder happened 430,000 years ago.
 (Wikipedia).
 According to Sherwood L. Washborn the use of tools, hunting and the division of labor between man and woman became crucial for the evolution of man.
 (Wikipedia).

 Jacob Bronowski in his book "Der Aufstieg des Menschen" also points out the importance of language: